Parnni/Projects/Machine Learning/Building DNN from scratch/Readme.md

 - [Credits](#Credits)

 ## Overview
-In this project, I have programmed a Deep Neural Network to train a model which classifies 'Cat' and 'non Cat'.
-I wanted to check whether my program is capable of reducing the cost or not.
+In this project, I have programmed a Deep Neural Network from scratch and applied it on a data 'CatvnonCat' to check whether the program is capable of reducing the cost or not.

 ## Motivation
 As I am new to Machine Learning, I wanted to make sure that I unterstand the concepts thoroughly.